-Certificate courses offered at Unity College come from a range of Registered Training Organisations (RTO's) including but not limited to Unity College.
+Certificate courses offered at Unity College come from a range of Registered Training Organisations (RTOs) including but not limited to Unity College.
+Costs will vary from course to course.

 In most cases payments for Certificate courses will be collected via the invoicing on student levies and will be split over the semester or year of study.
 Unity College will also collect the payments for some of the external RTO's in this way.
-Some courses will require payment via the link on the Unity College website and in some cases RTO's will invoice families individually.
+Some courses will require payment via the link on the Unity College website and in some cases, RTOs will invoice families individually.
 Please contact the RTO Manager should you require further information regarding this.